 😉Hints & Hacks

-- To make this hearty meal even easier, you can substitute the chicken broth, powdered milk, and cornstarch with one can of condensed chicken soup.
+- To make this hearty meal even easier, you can substitute the chicken broth, powdered milk, and cornstarch with one can of cream of chicken soup.

 - Purchasing onion that has already been cut into small pieces can save you a lot of time (and tears!).
 It is generally available in both the frozen and the refrigerated sections of your local grocery store.